baminmru/DFM/tent/README.md

 This application was generated using JHipster 8.6.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.6.0](https://www.jhipster.tech/documentation-archive/v8.6.0).

-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.